yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/02_LABINSTRUCTIONS/STAGE1 - Configure SES.md

-# Advanced Demo Serverless Application - Pet-Cuddle-O-Tron
+# Serverless Reminder App

-In this _Advanced Demo_ you will be implementing a serverless reminder application.
+In this project you will be implementing a serverless reminder application.
 The application will load from an S3 bucket and run in browser
 .. communicating with Lambda and Step functions via an API Gateway Endpoint Using the application you will be able to configure reminders for 'pet cuddles' to be sent using email.